 For most requests, U.S. Citizenship and Immigration Services (USCIS) will provide copies of these records at no cost to you.
 (Requests that require significant hours and photocopying will incur fees.)

-Incorrect Uses of Form G-639
+Incorrect Uses of an Immigration FOIA Request

 You should not file Form G-639 for any of the following reasons: